 Card Not Detected:

-Q: Can the RFID-RC522 module work with 5V logic?
+Q: Can I use the module with a 5V microcontroller?

 Q: What is the maximum range of the RFID-RC522?

-A: The maximum range is approximately 5 cm, depending on the tag and environment.
+A: The maximum reading distance is approximately 5 cm, depending on the tag type and environmental conditions.